Daily Life – The Struggles of Obesity

-The most recent National Center for Health Statistics (a division of the Centers for Disease Control and Prevention) report indicates that 69.2 percent of Americans are considered “overweight” or “obese” and that the adult obesity rate remains greater than 33.8 percent overall.
+The most recent National Center for Health Statistics (a division of the Centers for Disease Control and Prevention) report indicates that 69.2 percent of Americans are considered to be affected by excess weight or obesity and that the adult obesity rate remains greater than 33.8 percent overall.
 The obesity epidemic is not something that is projected to impact the U.S. in five or 10 years.
 The obesity epidemic is here.

 Somewhere in America it is 4:55 am.
 The room is dark and the only light is the bluish-green glow from the alarm clock’s face.
 In five minutes, the alarm clock will ring; however, it doesn’t matter much because John has been up most the night tossing and turning, desperately trying to get comfortable with his CPAP (constant positive airway pressure) machine fixed to his head.
 Five minutes are up, alarm clock is ringing.
 The clock now reads 5:03 am and it is still ringing as he tries to reposition himself in order to reach the “off” button.